bootstrap-vue/bootstrap-vue/src/directives/popover/README.md

     computed: {
       popoverConfig() {
         // Both title and content specified as a function in this example
-        // and will be called the first time the popover is opened return {
+        // and will be called the each time the popover is opened return {
           html: true,
           title: () => {